BlockChainIdentityVault/confirm-iOS-SnapFill-SDK/README.md

 # ConfirmKit for iOS

-ConfirmKit is a framework that makes it easy to extract personal information from your users' driver's licenses via the barcodes found on the backs of most U.S. and Canadian driver's licenses.
+ConfirmKit is a framework that makes it easy to extract personal information from your users' via the barcode found on the back of most U.S. and Canadian driver's licenses.

 ## Usage